cosmic-defi/cosmic-gov-contracts/README.md

-# cosmic-gov-contracts
+# The Cosmic Governance Smart Contracts

-The governance contracts for the cosmic ecosystem.
+This repository contains the Solidity smart contracts that compose the Cosmic Governance system.
+They are forked from Compound finance, and can be assumed to be free of errors as no changes have been made to them.